-When someone has communication difficulties, we need to support them to learn and develop language skills.
-We teach them to use language to communicate for a wide variety of reasons.
+We need language so we can communicate for a wide variety of reasons.
 We call these reasons communication functions.
-We can define communication functions as the different categories of reasons that we communicate during day-to-day interactions with the world around us.
+They are the different reasons that we communicate every day with the world around us.

 Modeling communication functions

-For an AAC user to learn the language needed to communicate for different reasons, they need to see others do it.
-When modeling, we point to words on the user’s AAC system as we talk to them during day-to-day interactions.
-And just like we model to teach vocabulary and different ways to combine words, we also model examples of different communication functions.
-We can show how we can communicate different messages for different reasons using the AAC.
-We do this modeling regularly and reliably.
+To learn the language needed to communicate for different reasons, AAC learners need to see others use it.
+As we talk to them, we model by pointing to words on the user’s AAC system.
+We model during day-to-day interactions.
+And just like we model to teach words, we also can model examples of different communication functions.
+We can show how we communicate different messages for different reasons, using the AAC.

-A common limitation in AAC systems and teams’ support of AAC users is focusing only on one communication function: requesting.
+Most often, AAC is used for only one communication function—requesting.
 AAC users can get really good at asking for things.
 They can make requests for food, favorite shows, places to go, YouTube videos, etc. Making requests is motivating for AAC users.
 It may be one of the first reasons they use their AAC.